stefanpejcinoski/AutoBacklight/Readme.md

 There is no user intervention needed for this script, it runs in the backround with the interval that you set in the cron file or task scheduler
+If you wish to stop the script from running temporarily, create a file called stop (no extension) in the same directory as the script.
 # Contributing
 Feel free to modify and improve on the code as much as you wish.